by Bill McBride on 9/30/2015 12:51:00 PM

 Here is a minor indicator I follow from the National Restaurant Association: Restaurant Performance Index Declined in August

-The RPI – a monthly composite index that tracks the health of and outlook for the U.S. restaurant industry – stood at 101.4 in May, down 0.2 percent from April’s level of 101.6.
-Despite the decline, May represented the seventh consecutive month that the RPI stood above 100, which signifies expansion in the index of key industry indicators.Click on graph for larger image.
+As a result of softer same-store sales and customer traffic levels, the National Restaurant Association’s Restaurant Performance Index (RPI) declined in August.
+The RPI – a monthly composite index that tracks the health of and outlook for the U.S. restaurant industry – stood at 101.5 in August, down 1.2 percent from July and the lowest level in 11 months.
+Despite the decline, August represented the 30th consecutive month in which the RPI stood above 100, which signifies expansion in the index of key industry indicators.Click on graph for larger image.

-Restaurant spending is discretionary, so even though this is "D-list" data, I like to check it every month - and the index has been positive all year.
+Restaurant spending is discretionary, so even though this is "D-list" data, I like to check it every month.
+Even with the decline in the index, this is a solid reading.

 Even with this decline, the index is indicating expansion, and it appears restaurants are benefiting from lower gasoline prices.

 Posted by Bill McBride on 9/30/2015 12:51:00 PM